-Not all changes to project scope are bad, and indeed one of the key benefits of adopting the agile method to project management is allowing for scope to change seamlessly.
+Not all changes to project scope are bad, and indeed one of the key benefits of adopting the agile method to project management is allowing for the scope to change seamlessly.

-Scope creep, however, specifically refers to uncontrolled changes to the scope of the project, or changes that have not been approved by the project manager or leader.
+Scope creep, however, specifically refers to uncontrolled changes to the scope of the project or changes that have not been approved by the project manager or leader.

-This is a major problem if the scope increases without approval, resulting in increased workload for the same allocation of time and finances.
+This is a major problem if the scope increases without approval, resulting in an increased workload for the same allocation of time and finances.

 To guard against this threat, successful project managers have a system in place for assessing the impact of change.

-The system combines a vigilant approach to project management, a clear understanding of the project requirements and clients’ vision and maintaining a distinct process for project adaptation.
+The system combines a vigilant approach to project management, a clear understanding of the project requirements and clients’ vision, and maintaining a distinct process for project adaptation.

 This allows them to make more evidence-based decisions about which changes to accept.
-It also means that any changes to scope that could adversely impact upon the project’s key success criteria can be resisted.
+It also means that any changes to scope that could adversely impact the project’s key success criteria can be resisted.

 4. Continuous Project Management Training